-Washington-Administration democrats got another setback in their ing the possibility of an early thaw by the discovery that the leaders German cruiser Kronprinz Wilhelm. could not muster enough votes.
-Administeration leaders made no attempt to conceal their embarrassment, and of Blonck.
-Nowo-Gorgiewsk and Se-planned to send the bill to conference confer the military medal on Field with the hope of putting on some Marshal Sir John French commanderamendments to command support.
+The plan to move to concur with the house amendments was wrecked by the discovery that the leaders could not muster enough votes.
+Administeration leaders made no attempt to conceal their embarrassment, and planned to send the bill to conference with the hope of putting on some amendments to command support.